New Threats from the Soul: Reception

-On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 89 based on 10 reviews, indicating "Universal acclaim".
-When reviewing the album for The Line of Best Fit, Janne Oinonen gave it an 8 out of 10, stating it "provides another compelling flowering of a unique and idiosyncratic songwriting talent".
-In his review of the album for Pitchfork, Sam Sodomsky states it is the "most overwhelming, singular display of Davis’ gifts to date: a record whose novelty is matched by its warmth and consistency", noting that "The lyrics are so good that I could spend this whole review quoting them, but I’d like to avoid that", he calls it a "record that indulges in potentially alienating ideas", ending while stating that "Uniformly, their performances feel inspired, as averse to cliché and open to interpretation as Davis’ writing."
-In a review for Uncut magazine, Allan Jones states that "At times these long, unwinding songs may remind you of the ruminative musings of Lambchop's Kurt Wagner, Okkervil River's Will Sheff, Will Oldham, maybe MJ Lenderman.
-Lou Reed, even", he notes that "The nine-minute title track that opens the album, for instance, blows in on a warm melodic wind, the kind of tune you might have heard coming through an open window in the Summer Of Love", likening the title track to "Groovin'" by the Rascals, ending by calling the album a "incredible head-spinning trip".
-Writing for Beats Per Minute, John Amen concluded, "With New Threats, Davis, flanked by the talented Roadhouse Band, makes his mark, perhaps indelibly, joining a select group of artists who are deepening, broadening, and revamping the Americana genre".
+On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 89 based on 10 reviews, indicating "Universal acclaim."
+When reviewing the album for The Line of Best Fit, Janne Oinonen gave it an 8 out of 10, stating it "provides another compelling flowering of a unique and idiosyncratic songwriting talent."
+In his review of the album for Pitchfork, Sam Sodomsky writes that it is the "most overwhelming, singular display of Davis’ gifts to date: a record whose novelty is matched by its warmth and consistency," noting that "the lyrics are so good that I could spend this whole review quoting them, but I’d like to avoid that."
+He goes on to call it a "record that indulges in potentially alienating ideas," concluding that "uniformly, their performances feel inspired, as averse to cliché and open to interpretation as Davis’ writing."

+In a review for Uncut magazine, Allan Jones writes, "At times these long, unwinding songs may remind you of the ruminative musings of Lambchop's Kurt Wagner, Okkervil River's Will Sheff, Will Oldham, maybe MJ Lenderman.
+Lou Reed, even."
+He notes that "the nine-minute title track that opens the album, for instance, blows in on a warm melodic wind, the kind of tune you might have heard coming through an open window in the Summer Of Love," likening the title track to "Groovin'" by the Rascals and ending by calling the album an "incredible head-spinning trip."
+Writing for Beats Per Minute, John Amen concludes, "With New Threats, Davis, flanked by the talented Roadhouse Band, makes his mark, perhaps indelibly, joining a select group of artists who are deepening, broadening, and revamping the Americana genre."

+The Economist nominated New Threats From the Soul as one of their top ten albums of 2025: "This album travels the highways and byways of American music to tell picaresque stories about lives drifting out of focus.
+The lyrics are extraordinary."